franckalbinet/mirzai/README.md

 ## Acknowledgements

-*This work was carried out in the context of the IAEA funded Coordinated Research Project (CRP D1.50.19) titled [“Remediation of Radioactive Contaminated Agricultural Land”](https://www.iaea.org/projects/crp/d15019), under IAEA Technical Contract n°23685.
+*This work was carried out in the context of the IAEA funded Coordinated Research Project (CRP D1.50.19) titled [“Remediation of Radioactive Contaminated Agricultural Land”](https://www.iaea.org/projects/crp/d15019), under IAEA Technical Contract n°23685.*

-We also thank Richard Ferguson from Kellogg Soil Survey Laboratory for providing access to the USDA MIR soil spectra library and the r equired training sessions for its operation.*
+*We also thank Richard Ferguson from Kellogg Soil Survey Laboratory for providing access to the USDA MIR soil spectra library and the r equired training sessions for its operation.*

 ## Others

-The name `mirzai` comes from Mid-InfraRed Spectroscopy with AI but also to pay tribute to Nino Ferrer's song "Mirza": https://www.youtube.com/watch?v=5PN2yfuzgQY
+The name `mirzai` comes from Mid-InfraRed Spectroscopy with AI but also is a way to pay tribute to Nino Ferrer's song "Mirza": https://www.youtube.com/watch?v=5PN2yfuzgQY